tsahota/NMproject/cran-comments.md

 ## Resubmission
-This is a second resubmission.
+This is a resubmission.
 In this version I have:

-* Added Nuria and Stein as contributors in DESCRIPTION
+* Added Nuria and Stein as contributors
-* I have contacted Peter Lawrence via LinkedIn for his personal email and inclusion as contributor and (co)author to the file: inst/extdata/CodeLibrary/R/AUC.R.
-However he has requested he be removal stating "I am now retired and have no contribution to make in this area and very little recollection of the AUC code you refer to".
+* I have contacted Peter Lawrence via LinkedIn for his personal details/email and inclusion as contributor and (co)author to the file: inst/extdata/CodeLibrary/R/AUC.R.
+However he has requested he be removed stating "I am now retired and have no contribution to make in this area and very little recollection of the AUC code you refer to".
 I have therefore removed his name from the roxygen @author field of the file and not included his name in the DESCRIPTION.
 * Expanded Description field

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Removed VignetteBuilder field from DESCRIPTION.
+* Removed options(warn=-1) statements
-* Reduced build size by removing redundant file from tests.

 ## Test environments
 * local windows R installation, R 4.0.3